apostrophecms/apostrophe-documentation/tutorials/snippets/subclassing-snippets.md

 When using the `area` and `singleton` types, you may include an `options` property which will be passed to that area or singleton exactly as if you were passing it to `aposArea` or `aposSingleton`.

 When using the `singleton` type, you must always specify `widgetType` to indicate what type of widget should appear.

+`arrays` allow you to add one or more items which have their own schema.
+See the [apostrophe-schemas](https://github.com/punkave/apostrophe-schemas) documentation for details.

 Joins are also supported as described below.